sethchens/Game-of-Life/README.md

 and is determied by the states of the surrounding 8 cells.

-The purpose of this project is to understand how a simulation is achieved with looping, learn about concurrency in C++, and serve as a practice exercise for analyzing whether incorporating concurrency is necessary to optimize its performance or functionality
+The purpose of this project is to understand how a simulation is achieved with looping, learn about concurrency in C++, and serve as a practice exercise for analyzing whether incorporating concurrency is necessary to optimize its performance or functionality.

 [Software Demo Video](https://youtu.be/Gdtld0_DThA)